isomerpages/ogp/_hackathon/sanbaiqian.md

 third_nav_title: Hackathon 2021
 ---

-<iframe width="853" height="505" src="https://www.youtube.com/embed/w0Squrh69ig" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQubM0G7uI9vNgIuiv8V4Mbu-KbczqGuMynAYjVDoy8l640BROjKOFF6UIp7MkktGRZunz3Iqz0-X7S/embed?start=false&loop=false&delayms=3000" frameborder="0" width="864" height="515" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

+Watch our hackathon presentation on Youtube [here](https://www.youtube.com/embed/w0Squrh69ig)!

-#### What motivated you to build this SanBaiQian 三百千?
+#### What motivated you to build SanBaiQian 三百千?
-Slipping Mandarin Chinese proficiency of Singaporeans
+SanBaiQian 三百千 was motivated by the slipping Mandarin Chinese proficiency of Singaporeans.

 #### What was the most challenging aspect?
-The consumer space is orders of magnitude larger than the government space and requires more time to do a competitive review on.
+The consumer space for apps teaching Chinese is orders of magnitude larger than the government space and requires more time to do a competitive review on.
 We discovered that most of the quick wins had already been done as well.
+We discovered quite a number of cool applications, such as website translations that allow users to surf the web in a different language, and virtual pets that corresponded with users in Chinese.

 #### Fun facts!
 **One interesting finding:**\\